renpy/renpy/sphinx/source/testcases.rst

 ..
-    does not *do* anything meaningful when executed raises an exception if the provided label is not being passed or has not just been passed when it's executed similar to an assert statement, except it's a clause and it only applies to label conditions
+    does not *do* anything meaningful when executed raises an exception if the provided label is not being passed or has not just been passed when it's executed watch out, pretty sensitive about "just being passed", adding a (test) timed pause before a working label will make it fail similar to an assert statement, except it's a clause and it only applies to label conditions

 drag statement